-Diagnose: test ovoid, elongated, narrowed anteriorly, almost pyriform, sometimes slightly depressed; covered with large grains of sand forming irregular projections; this species resembles Difflugia pyriformis, but it differs in its more elongated form and in its greater size.
+Diagnose: Shell ovoid, elongated, narrowed in front, almost pyriform, sometimes slightly depressed; covered with large grains of sand forming an irregular outline; this species resembles Difflugia pyriformis, but it differs in its more elongated form and in its greater size.

-Ecology: Freshwater, in sediment of mesotrophic waterpools, and between sphagnum.
+Ecology: Freshwater, in sediment of mesotrophic water types, and between sphagnum.

-Remarks: The name “gigantea” was used by Didier Chardez in a publication (1967) where he introduced, in his words, “Difflugia oblonga v. gigantea LEIDY, Thèque semblable à l’espèce, mais plus grande, 450 à 580 µ” (= Test resembling the type, but much larger, 450 to 580 µm), without any further comment or reference to a specific date, description or drawing of Joseph Leidy.
-This variety was elevated to species status by Ogden and Fairman (1979).
+Remarks: Schlumberger’s measurements (80-230 µm) are, in light of our current knowledge, not really a reason to call this species “gigantea”, as much larger shells have been reported, e.g. the one atop of this page.
+The name “gigantea” was also used by Didier Chardez in a publication (1967) where he introduced, in his words, “Difflugia oblonga v. gigantea LEIDY, Thèque semblable à l’espèce, mais plus grande, 450 à 580 µ” (= Test resembling the type, but much larger, 450 to 580 µm), without any further comment or reference to a specific date, description or drawing of Joseph Leidy.
+This variety was elevated to species rank by Ogden and Fairman (1979).
 In 1984 Chardez, probably unaware of the Ogden and Fairman publication, also ranked his variety to species status, now referring to the test of 580 µm on Plate X, fig. 15 in Leidy, 1879.
-However, the name gigantea had already been used, and therefore preoccupied, by Schlumberger in 1845, who described his Difflugia gigantea as follows:
+However, the name gigantea had already been used, and therefore preoccupied by Schlumberger in 1845, who described his Difflugia gigantea as follows:

 There is no clear match between the shells of Leidy, Chardez and Ogden.
 Chardez gives two different sizes, the measurements published in 1967 are different from those published in 1984.
 Ogdens shell strongly resembles test a.